 Here are five simple strategies owners can implement to generate vacant land income.
 While vacant land isn’t usually used to generate revenue, it certainly generates costs – such as property taxes, weed abatement, fire protection, security fencing and other expenses.
 If the land is well-located, an investor could certainly sell it, but what if they want to keep it?
 Perhaps the land has been in the family for generations and there are strong emotional ties to it.
 Maybe the land is on a community growth path that is likely to substantially increase the land’s value as a long term real estate investment.
 Perhaps the investor has other uses for the land.
 Whatever the reason for keeping it, generating income in the short term can be beneficial.

-Here are five strategies to generate vacant land income with only minor investment.
+Here are five strategies to generate vacant land income without a huge additional investment.

 - Seasonal Lease.
 Many organizations and businesses lease land on a recurring seasonal basis for activities such as pumpkin farms, Christmas tree farms, summer camps, day camps, retreats, corporate meetings, and other outdoor activities.
 With the right zoning, permits, insurance, and minor structural accommodations, it may be possible to lease vacant land in a manner similar to a vacation condo.

 - Agricultural Lease.
 If the land has the right zoning, soil, sunlight, and other factors conducive to growing small root crops (not trees), investors may find farmers willing to work the land for a number of years without greatly altering the surface or adding structures that might be expensive to remove later.